KasparSnashall/algorithms/README.md

 algorithms
 ==========

-My beginings of working on algorithms
+My beginings of working on algorithms as with all other repos on my site you can view ipynb files by typing my github name into nbviwer.